Oregon CHL Reciprocity Map 2026: Which States Honor Your Oregon Concealed Carry License

 What to know:

-- Oregon CHL fully recognized
+- Oregon CHL is fully recognized

 - Must obey 30.06 (concealed) and 30.07 (open) signs